Post Summary: Visiting Congaree National Park

 Congaree National Park is a wonderful place to visit.
 Located just outside of Columbia, SC, Congaree National Park provides visitors with an opportunity to enjoy the beauty and wonder of the natural world in a largely untouched setting.
 The park features large expanses of pristine floodplain forest, unbroken by roads or railroads, where one can walk in solitude and observe wildlife.
 Hiking trails provide access for all levels and time constraints and offer views that are both scenic and educational about this little-known treasure on the banks of the Congaree River.
 This makes visiting Congaree National Park a unique and fun opportunity.

 In this guide, we will be exploring Congaree National Park and providing helpful hints and tips for planning a trip to Congaree.
-We will help you avoid the crowds as well as find the best Zion hikes, and where to stay.
+We will help you avoid the crowds as well as find the best Congaree hikes, and where to stay.